 The best bubbly to make mimosa’s with is Brut Champagne because they are dry and have less sugar.
 Because this recipe uses juice you want to pair it with something dry.
 Prosecco or A Cava are also great choices, but the truth is, you can use whichever champagne you like.

 If you love cocktails you’ll really enjoy this one.

 - 2 cups sweetened cranberry juice

 - Glide the orange slice around the rim of each champagne flute.

 - Place the sugar on a shallow dish, and dip the wet champagne flute into the sugar.

 - Carefully pour about ¼ cup of cranberry juice in each flute.

-- Fill the rest of the glass with cranberry juice.
+- Fill the rest of the glass with champagne.